ramyarishi/-Gold-Price-Prediction-/README.md

-# 📌 Project Title:
-Gold Price Prediction using LSTM (Long Short-Term Memory Networks)
+# Gold Price Prediction using LSTM (Long Short-Term Memory Networks)

-# 📁 Project Description:

-This project aims to predict the future price of gold using historical time series data and a deep learning model, specifically LSTM, which is well-suited for sequential data.

-# 🔍 Problem Statement:
-Gold prices fluctuate due to various global economic factors.
-Accurately predicting its price helps in financial forecasting and investment strategies.
-The goal is to build an LSTM-based model to learn from past trends and predict future gold prices.

 # 📊 Dataset Description:
 File Used: gold.csv (loaded in the notebook)